wcfjeffrey/jeffreywoo-finance-ai-model/README.md

 **JeffreyWooFinance** is an AI-powered financial strategic decision assistant designed to help businesses and professionals make smarter, faster, and more confident financial choices.

 ## ✨ What It Does
-- 📊 Real-Time Financial Intelligence — analyze complex financial data and market trends using predictive models
+- 📊 Real-Time Financial Intelligence — analyze complex financial data and market trends (by month/quarter/year) using predictive models
 - 🧠 AI-Powered Strategic Guidance — deliver actionable recommendations for investment, budgeting, and risk management
 - 🔍 Scenario Simulation Engine — explore “what-if” models to evaluate outcomes before making decisions
 - 🌍 Multi-Market Analysis — supports financial insights across APAC, US, and Europe